Welcome to Ray provider documentation!¶

-This repository provides tools for integrating Apache Airflow® with Ray, enabling the orchestration of Ray jobs within Airflow DAGs.
+This repository contains modules for integrating Apache Airflow® with Ray, enabling the orchestration of Ray jobs from Airflow DAGs.
 It includes a decorator, two operators, and one trigger designed to efficiently manage and monitor Ray jobs and services.

 Benefits of using this provider include: